dapr/proposals/0010-R-components-healthcheck.md

 HTTP Endpoint: http://localhost:3500/v1.0/healthz?components=true
+GRPC Endpoint: GetComponentHealthAlpha1 (It will be separate endpoint for grpc)
+#### Case 1
-GRPC Endpoint: GetComponentHealthAlpha1 (It will be separate endpoint for grpc) **Case 1:** When ALL components in system implement Ping and are Healthy
+    When ALL components in system implement Ping and are Healthy

 Result: